vitutorial/VITutorial/README.md

 # <a name="news"> News

+* We have added a [module on discrete latent variables](modules/M3b_DGMs_DiscreteVariables/M3b_DGMs_DiscreteLatentVariables.pdf).
+This also led to a change in the module structure.
+The DGM part (M3) now consists of 2 interdependent modules.
+One presents continuous latent variable models and the other discrete latent variable models.
 * The [tutorial code](code/vae_notebook.ipynb) is now available!
 The user still needs to complete the TODOs in order for the code to run.
 Make sure to follow the instructions and read the comments carefully.
 Also check out the links to the MXNet documention.